cesc-park/CRCN/README.md

 	```
 	vim Makefile
 	```
-	Change from up to bottom.
+	Change the followings from top to bottom.

 	```
 	WORDNET = 1